btlin1213/Post-Renewal-Automation-Program/README.md

 To use this script for your own Yeeyi.com posts, you need to fill out the lines located near the start of the script, under the comment `TO BE FILLED BY USER`.
 The fields are personal account details such as username, password, and the keywords in the type of posts you'd like to  update.
 Each line should be rather self-explanatory, but do contact me if there are any confusions.

 # Comments
 One way to 'lift-thread' in Yeeyi.com is by commenting on the post.
 The comments used in this script is **randomly** drawn from a text file called `comments.txt`, which you need to create yourself.
+Simply add a file called `comments.txt` and place a suitable comment **on each new line**.

 # Skills Involved
 - Python